rsdmike/labs/lab3/README.md

 ```golang
 result := (t * 9 / 5 + 32)
 ```
-where `t` is your temperature vlaue
+where `t` is your temperature value

 ## Steps